SuperFola/PyNetScripts/README.md

 ## monitor-bw

-Uses scapy to sniff the network, and texttable for rendering.
+Uses scapy to sniff the network, and a modified version of texttable (to handle ansi escape chars) for rendering.

 A bandwith usage per IP monitor program.